At Breckinridge, we believe that income-oriented investors are better served by owning a portfolio of individual securities directly.

-While total return and market performance are important, direct ownership of fixed income securities preserves the option of holding bonds to maturity and securing a predictable cash flow independent of market returns.
-Only investors in fixed income separate accounts can choose to collect their interest payments and hold their bonds to maturity – receiving principal repayment in full and earning a predictable return no matter what broader market volatility might ensue.* Thus, even in periods of rising rates, we believe fixed income separate accounts can be a more-stabilizing force for investors.
+Assuming no bond issuer defaults, direct ownership of fixed income securities preserves the option of holding bonds to maturity and helps secure a predictable cash flow independent of market returns.
+Only investors in fixed income separate accounts can choose to collect their interest payments and hold their bonds to maturity – receiving principal repayment in full and earning a predictable return no matter what broader market volatility might ensue.
+Thus, even in periods of rising rates, we believe fixed income separate accounts can be a more-stabilizing force for investors.